 - Widely used by major research institutions.

 Training and Onboarding Events

 In partnership with Falvey Library, the Villanova Institute for Research and Scholarship offers workshops, individualized sessions, and access to asynchronous tutorials.

 - LabArchives Introductory Session: Learn to quickly and easily create a LabArchives notebook and to manage your research data securely online.
 Other topics covered will include access management, adding and managing content, and collaboration tools.
 This session is led by LabArchives professional trainers.
-This training will be offered next in January 2021.
+This training is offered September 1, 2021 at 1pm.
+Register here.

 - LabArchives for Humanities and Social Sciences Researchers: This session, led by professional LabArchives trainers, demonstrates how to use the electronic research notebook (ERN) platform to improve workflow and research processes in studies that use videos, images, audio recordings, text documents, and more.
 The session will highlight ERN features relevant to humanities and social science research, provide tips on tailoring an electronic research notebook to your specific needs, and include time to ask questions.
-January 14, 2021 11:00 AM.
-To register, click here.
+This session offered: TBD.